 Anyone with rosacea knows the sensitivity and irritation that go along with it.
 So, I consider a sunscreen that also reduces inflammation to be as good as gold.

 Best Tinted: iS Clinical Eclipse PerfecTint SPF 50+

 Another iS Clinical sunscreen, this one, Talakoub says, also does double duty.
 "The Eclipse SPF 50 contains titanium dioxide, micronized zinc oxide, and vitamin E to protect and hydrate skin."
 You can choose the tinted or non-tined formula, depending on your preference, although Talakoub is quick to point out that "the tinted version is great to help cover up redness from rosacea."

-Talakoub even has a suggestion for all of us beach-goers.
-"I also love the Avène SPF 50 Compact," she says.
-"It has 17% titanium dioxide and provides a foundation-like coverage as well as being water resistant.
+"I also love the Avène SPF 50 Compact," Talakoub says.
+"It has 17% titanium dioxide and provides a foundation-like coverage as well as being water-resistant.
 This is the one I wear to the beach all summer."
 Oh, how we love when makeup and skincare intersect.

 "For my body, I love the Soleil Toujours SPF 50 spray," Talakoub tells me.
 "It's a chemical sunscreen, but it is a spray that goes on like a cream and blends well into the skin without looking pasty white.
 Most aerosol sprays are not effective, because half of the product aerosolizes into the air.
 This one does not and has a wonderful texture to it.
 I use it to spray my ears, behind my neck (areas often missed), and my body."